 Where to get an APK

 In the Netherlands, the garage or testing station where you have your vehicle tested, must be approved by the Netherlands Vehicle Authority (RDW).
-You can recognise these by the approval sign with the text 'RDW erkend' (RDW-approved) and a sticker with the text 'PTI light vehicles' (APK lichte voertuigen) or 'PTI heavy vehicles' (APK zware voertuigen).
-Or check the Dutch-language location tool.
+You can recognise these by the approval sign with the text 'RDW erkend' (RDW-approved) and a sticker with the text 'APK lichte voertuigen’ (PTI light vehicles) or ‘APK zware voertuigen’ (PTI heavy vehicles).
+Or check the Dutch-language location tool for a testing station near you.

 • the type of vehicle (car, light commercial vehicle, heavy commercial vehicle)